JosephMcGreene/oc-sophie-bluel/README.md

-#Instructions to Run the Code
+# Instructions to Run the Server

-Start the back end from your terminal by following the instructions in this README file (below).
+This project only has you editing code in the front end (browser side) of the application, but an important part of being a front-end developer is interacting with the back end, the server.
+So you'll need to get the existing server up and running in order to have a place to fetch data from.

 ---

-##Overview
+## Overview

 First you'll need to make sure your device's version of the project has all the dependencies the project needs to be able to actually run (Steps 1-2 below).
 If you'd like, you can view the dependencies in Backend/package.json.